xybor-x/enum/README.md

 ...
 ```

-We can integrate the above protobuf enums into `xybor-x/enum`.
+We can integrate them into `xybor-x/enum`.
 Here's an example:

 ```go
 package main